guangyliu/EISL/README.md

 ## Usage (Fairseq)
 Put the *EISL.py* file in to *fairseq/fairseq/criterions/EISL.py*, then you can train with EISL loss by adding *--criterion EISL* into fairseq command.

-Please refer to [fairseq](./fairseq) for more implementation details.
+If you want to reproduce our results, please refer to [fairseq/README.md](./fairseq/README.md) for more implementation details (pretrained models, preprocessed datasets, running scripts, and generated files).
 ### Non-Autoregressive Machine Translation
 For the NAT experiments, NAT codes (fairseq) and models are released in the NAT folder.
 We also provide the models trained by CE loss.
 The results are reported in the paper.